A girl in poverty pauses on her trek through the field

 Wish I was one of them—so smart and so learned.

-The pretty girl passes by a table of water bottles for sale,
+The rich girl passes by a table of water bottles for sale,

-“Gross, who would want that ol’ plain, bitter stuff…?
+“Gross, who would want that plain, bitter stuff?

 Get me that fine-tasting soda over there, I say!”

-Then drinking one sip, tossing it away without-a-care.
+Then drinking one sip, she tosses it away without a care.

-As the poverty girl falls suddenly to her knees, roughly.
+The poor girl falls roughly to her knees,

 Dizziness spinning like a rotating wheel in her head

-The pretty girl strolls outdoors with a frown on her face.
+The rich girl strolls outdoors with a frown on her face.

 “See the sunset, with the seagulls soaring above it, my dear?”

-Says her mother, staring up at the sky high above, with her.
+Says her mother, staring up at the sky high above.

 “It’s just a bunch of colors, mom—it happens every day.

-And the birds, I say, better not go ruining my dress…!”
+And the birds, I say, better not poop on my dress!”

-From warm sunlit day to dark’s cold black pit,
+From warm sunlit day to cold, black darkness.

 “Where is the sunshine, the warm glow, the blue sky?

-The pretty girl yawns, tiring of all her homework.
+The rich girl yawns, tiring of her homework.